StephGibbons/Pong2/README.md

 # Pong2
-second attempt at pong using different tutorial
+Creating a second Pong using a different tutorial.
+The game was still built using HTML, CSS and JavaScript.
+The goal of using a second tutorial was to better understand the JavaScript portion of the code.